IshanGarg2596/appdev_Ishan/README.md

 # bsp
-bsp is the official name under which i(Ishan Garg) publish my creations like apps and web pages.
+This is the directory for my work of making apps and web pages.